-Elsa Arsic was born on July 1st, 1936, in West Prussia, in a small town called Grutschno.
-Elsa describes her time in Germany, constantly moving in an attempt to survive the war, with her younger sister, born in 1943, and her mother.
-Her father served in the German military, was wounded in the battle of Stalingrad, and killed in battle in Hungry in 1945.
-After the war Elsa’s mother wrote to her aunt and uncle, who lived on a farm in the United States.
-In 1956 the family was sponsored by the Lutheran Church and Elsa’s mother, despite Elsa’s displeasure, moved the family to her aunt and uncles farm in Ashtabula.
-Elsa and her sister resided at the farm for about 3 months while her mother found work as a housekeeper in Cleveland.
-Eventually, Elsa and her sister moved to Cleveland with their mother where Elsa worked for the Cleveland Overall Company and then eventually Hertner Electric.
+Elsa Arsic was born in 1936 in Grutschno, West Prussia.
+Arsic describes her time in Germany, constantly moving to survive the war, with her younger sister and mother.
+Her father served in the German military, was wounded in the battle of Stalingrad, and killed in battle in Hungary in 1945.
+After the war Arsic's mother wrote to her aunt and uncle, who lived on a farm in the United States.
+In 1956 the family was sponsored by the Lutheran Church and her mother, despite Arsic’s displeasure, moved the family to her aunt and uncle's farm in Ashtabula, Ohio.
+Arsic and her sister resided at the farm for about three months while her mother found work as a housekeeper in Cleveland.
+Eventually, they moved with their mother to Cleveland, where Arsic worked for the Cleveland Overall Company and eventually Hertner Electric.
 In June 1960 she met her husband, Bozin Arsic, at a dance hall.
-They bought their house in December of 1960, got married in January of 1961, and then they had their first of three children in February of 1962.
+They bought their house in December, got married in January 1961, and then had their first of three children in February 1962.

 Arsic, Elsa (interviewee)

 Donaldson, Hannah (interviewer)

 "Elsa Arsic interview, 01 September 2021" (2021).
 Cleveland Regional Oral History Collection.
 Interview 195009.

 Hannah Donaldson [00:00:01] So my name is Hannah Donaldson and today is September 1st, twenty twenty one, and I'm here with Elsa Arsic.
 And could you tell me, you know, when you were born, what it was like growing up in your childhood?